MicrosoftDocs/defender-docs/defender/threat-intelligence/data-sets.md

 ## Host pairs

-Host pairs are two pieces of infrastructure (a parent and a child) that share a connection observed from a virtual user’s web crawl.
+Host pairs are two pieces of infrastructure (a parent and a child) that share a connection observed from a virtual user's web crawl.
 The connection could range from a top-level redirect (HTTP 302) to something more complex like an iframe or script source reference.

 Our host pair data includes the following:

-- **Parent Hostname:** the host that is referencing an asset or “reaching out” to the child host
+- **Parent Hostname:** the host that is referencing an asset or "reaching out" to the child host
 - **Child Hostname:** the host that is being called on by the parent host
 - **First Seen:** a timestamp of the date that we first observed a relationship with the host.
 - **Last Seen:** a timestamp of the date that we last observed a relationship with the host.